-- 1 Corinthians 15.
-Christ died for our sins-He rose from the dead and was seen by many-All men will be resurrected-Paul speaks of baptism for the dead-The three degrees of glory are described-Victory over death comes through Christ. - 3 Nephi 11.
-The Father testifies of His Beloved Son-Christ appears and proclaims His Atonement-The people feel the wound marks in His hands and feet and side-They cry Hosanna-He sets forth the mode and manner of baptism-The spirit of contention is of the devil-Christ's doctrine is that men should believe and be baptized and receive the Holy Ghost.
-About A.D.
-34. - 3Nephi 23.
-Jesus approves the words of Isaiah-He commands the people to search the prophets-The words of Samuel the Lamanite concerning the Resurrection are added to their records.
+1 Corinthians 15.
+Christ died for our sins-He rose from the dead and was seen by many-All men will be resurrected-Paul speaks of baptism for the dead-The three degrees of glory are described-Victory over death comes through Christ.

+3 Nephi 11.
+The Father testifies of His Beloved Son-Christ appears and proclaims His Atonement-The people feel the wound marks in His hands and feet and side-They cry Hosanna-He sets forth the mode and manner of baptism-The spirit of contention is of the devil-Christ's doctrine is that men should believe and he baptized and receive the Holy Ghost.
 About A.D.
 34.